AI4WA/OpenOmniFramework/docs/Modules/Client/Listener.md

 - local network, sync data to a center sever within home network
-- cloud, upload to s3 or other cloud storage, then trigger the serverless function on cloud to download the file on a EFS, then AI and API should both mount to the EFS, this will reduce the
+- cloud, upload to s3 or other cloud storage, then trigger the serverless function on cloud to download the file on a EFS, then Agent and API should both mount to the EFS, this will reduce the